can we help

 Baltic Highlights

-A short hop from Visby lays Gotska Sandön where the fleet will have the option to anchor off the island to explore in the footsteps of the wrecker Peter Gothberg to visit the lighthouse, the small museum, the church and a seal sanctuary.
+A short hop from Visby is Gotska Sandön, where if the weather is right, the fleet will have the option to anchor off the island and enjoy the sandy beaches.

 On the entrance of the Gulf of Finland is the Estonian capital Tallinn situated with its old town - another UNESCO World Heritage Site.
-We will have a guided visit to the famous old town built up from the 13th to 16th centuries with its twisting cobblestone lanes, iron street lamps, gothic spires and medieval markets.
+The famous old town dating from the 13th to 16th centuries with its twisting cobblestone lanes, iron street lamps, gothic spires and medieval markets is well worth exploring.